Four traditional clothing items and who gets to wear them

 By Nomali Cele

 Every heritage month it happens.
 South Africans dressed beautifully, either to celebrate their own culture or to show their appreciation of other cultures.
-However, there are protocols to be observed when wearing traditional attire.
+However, there are protocols to be observed when wearing traditional clothing.
 Usually, we are meant to be able to tell someone’s stage of life, whether they are married and so on, by the traditional clothing they wear.
-But with dilution, we have lost those guidelines and it seems everyone wears whatever part of a culture’s traditional dress they find attractive or cool.
+But with dilution, we have lost those guidelines and it seems everyone wears whatever part of a culture’s traditional attire they find attractive or cool.

 Venda culture // Mapala beads